sut-ai/notes/notebooks/14_regression/index.md

 ## Training

 Unfortunately, there is no known closed-form equation to compute the value of $\theta$ that minimizes this cost function.
 But the good news is that this cost function is convex!
-So we can use Gradient Descent to find the minimum.
+So we can use gradient descent to find the minimum.
 Because of convexity, Gradient Descent is guaranteed to find the global minimum (with the right learning rate).
 We can compute the partial derivatives for the $j^{th}$ parameter of $\theta$ as follows:

 $$